bernardodsanderson/bernardodsanderson/resume.md

 ## Professional Summary

 Results-driven Senior Software Engineer with over 8 years of experience specializing in **Ruby on Rails** development and **scalable backend systems**.
 Proven expertise in building and maintaining high-performance **APIs**, optimizing **PostgreSQL** databases, and leveraging **AWS** and **Docker** to enhance infrastructure.
 Passionate about improving developer experience and architecting robust solutions for data-intensive platforms.
-Seeking to apply deep technical leadership and platform engineering skills to a dynamic team like PrizePicks.

 ---